PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 }
 ```

-Here you introduced overlays.
+Here we introduced overlays.
 An overlay allows you to add or override some
 attributes of already present package from nixpkgs.
 Overlay is a function with 2
 arguments: `prev` and `final`. `prev` is the original "untouched" `nixpkgs` and
 `final` is then the modified `nixpkgs`.